dackst/nayuta/notes.md

-### tentative/unsure/mostly unimplemented
+### tentative/unsure/wanted to change at some point

 * the Power of Stars -> (the?)
-Power of the Stars, star power? astral energy?
+Power of the Stars, star power? astral energy? celestial power?

-* spicier wording
+* implement spicier wording
   * use more technobabblesque phrasing from people familiar with Terra
     * revived/resurrected idols -> regenerated?
     * errors, glitches, etc
-    * "run/execute programs" rather than "perform procedures"
+    * warden: rename to admin(instrator)? (maybe better fit Terra/Astrolabe being giant futuristic computer-like thing with computery term)
   * geo: how does one even speak like an old man
   * algol: ye elizabethan english?
-  * pretty sure boote, as a young kid, has some sort of speech impendiment or something
 * remove multiple exclamation points (!!) except in cases of extreme exclamation

-* くっ (Ku~tsu) seems to be translated as "Tch" or "Guh".
-Google translate says "huh" and DeepL tends to use "shit", which often sounds more appropiate than "huh".
-Replace with some kind of swear? dammit? is this actually some kind of minced form of "kuso"/shit, like "jeez":"jesus" or "frick":"fuck" or just a sound of frustration?
-  * チッ (chi-tsu) actually gets translated as "tsk" by deepL
-  * after watching a scene of a fate stay night playthrough, where a "Damn." in the English text was voiced as just as "tch", I'm gonna say yes, this is a viable swear

 * head (Zext, as in "head of the mythos") -> chief, leader, director?

-* warden: rename to admin(instrator)? (maybe better fit Terra/Astrolabe being giant futuristic computer-like thing with computery term)

-* "X-tachi" sometimes translated as "X and the others" or just "X", but often its just one person (usually Noi or Cygna/Selam) that gets left out of being explictly listed in X
-  * especially annoying when it's as if its done so that Noi can avoid choosing to address whether she knows who he is, or choosing calling him Selam or Cygna

 * sometimes people talk about "this sea". not sure if this is an expression roughly equivalent to "the whole world", like "sailing the seven seas" (and should instead be something like "these seas" or
 "this world"), the events weren't as far-reaching as they were previously mentioned to be, or if it literally implies the Cienca Sea is the only sea in the world